CCBDA-UPC/Assignments-2025/Lab06.md

 }
 ```

-The response data is in JSON format and includes a repositoryArn value.
-This is the URI that you would use to reference
+The response data is in JSON format and includes a repository Arn value.
+This is the URI that you
-your image for future deployments.
-The response also includes a registryId, which you will use in a moment.
+would use to reference your image for future deployments.
+The response also includes a registryId,
+which you will use in a moment.

 ### Tag the Docker image.